 Apple County Cider Co is a relatively young cider company, established only in 2014 at Whitehouse Farm, near Skenfrith in Monmouthshire, Wales, very close to the English/Welsh border.
 The company might be young, but not the apple cider orchards, which were planted in 1969 by Ben Culpin’s stepfather.
-Today Ben, together with his wife Steph, runs a successful family business and produce award-wining ciders, including International Cider Challenge medals (Bronze, Silver and Gold) for flavour and branding and a prestigious Great Taste Awards “Golden Fork” for overall best food and drink product from across Wales.
+Today Ben, together with his wife Steph, runs a successful family business and produce award-winning ciders, including International Cider Challenge medals (Bronze, Silver and Gold) for flavour and branding and a prestigious Great Taste Awards “Golden Fork” for overall best food and drink product from across Wales

 Company: Apple County Cider Co